ecrows/ecrows/README.md

 I'm a software engineer from up north!
 I'm into ML model serving, applied research, and AI ethics.
 You can also read about my professional and academic work over on my website, [https://ecrows.ai](https://ecrows.ai).

 I enjoy foreign films, play the fiddle, and avidly follow the StarCraft II pro scene.
-I speak English, un peu françis canadien, 和一点中文.
-I draw and make indie games as a hobby -- some of which you may have heard of!
+I speak English, un peu français canadien, 和一点中文.
+I draw and develop indie games as a hobby -- some of which you may have heard of!

 ### Collaboration!